ORNL/cpp-proposals-pub/D1673/blas_interface.md

   BLAS-like operations much less error prone and easier to read.

 * They make it easier to support an efficient "batched" interface.

+#### Defining a `concept` for the data structures instead

+LEWGI requested the exploration of using a concept instead of `basic_mdspan` to define the arguments for the linear algebra functions.
+A brief investigation of that option leads us to believe that such a concept would largely replicate the definition of `basic_mdspan` since almost all its features are explicitly used in part of this proposal.
+This includes the `extents`, `layout` and `accessor_policy` customization point.
+At this point it is not clear to us that there would be significant benefits of defining lineary algebra functions in terms of such a concept, instead of defining a general customization point `get_mdspan`, allowing acceptance of any object type, which provides it.

 ### Why optionally include batched linear algebra?